-\\ The Fox Cove banded male has lost the White band on his left leg.
+The Fox Cove banded male has lost the White band on his left leg.

-4.5 CONTAMINANT ANALYSIS BY YEAR (Tables 5 - 8)
+4.5 CONTAMINANT ANALYSIS BY YEAR (Tables 5 - 7)

-All blood and feather samples, and whole eggs collected were processed and analyzed at Biodiversity Research Institute's (BRI) laboratory in Portland, Maine.
+All blood and feather samples, collected were processed and analyzed at Biodiversity Research Institute's (BRI) laboratory in Portland, Maine.